arob5/arob5.github.io/_posts/2024-01-28-Bayes-Rule.md

 variables $U$ and $Y$.
 However, the result is most commonly seen applied in the field of Bayesian statistics, so I take a moment to map the above definitions onto their common Bayesian interpretations.
-In a Bayesian context, the random variable $Y$ is the data, while $U$ is the parameter in the statistical model being considered.
+In a Bayesian context, the random variable $Y$ encodes the data, while $U$ represents the parameter in the statistical model being considered.
 The measure $\mu_U$ thus represents the prior distribution on the parameter.
 The probability kernel $P$ formalizes the notion of a parametric statistical model.
 Indeed, in a standard parametric statistical setting each fixed value $u$ for the parameter $U$ yields a different data-generating process;
 this data-generating process is encoded by $P_u$.
 The Radon-Nikodym